pantelis/aiml-common/resources/deep-learning-study-guide-cs677/_index.md

 **General guidelines**

 1. Study from the notes and focus on critically understanding the concepts.
+Read from the two books _only_ the _whole_ sections that overlap with the notes using the syllabus as the guide.
 2. There will be no definition questions e.g. what is a decision tree.
 3. There will be no  mathematical derivations (all formulas needed will be given).
 4. Some questions will be computational - make sure you have access to a calculator